CUHK-USR-Group/Defect-Dataset/README.md

-We would greatly appreciate it if you could cite the following paper when this dataset contributes to your work：
+We would greatly appreciate it if you could cite the following papers when these datasets contributes to your work：

 ## 📖 Citation